bobbydilley/Sega-Arcade/Lindbergh.md

 ## Baseboard

 The baseboard has a small battery on it to save settings to the EEPROM and flash memory on the card.

+There is a strange version of the baseboard with a large connector on the front for connecting directly to inputs, and not using the JVS protocol.
+This however only works for certain games (I beleive the Horse game) and is not compatible with the JVS I/O.